 Go round and round on the iconic Flying Horses Carousel, the USA’s oldest platform carousel.
 Made in 1876, it first served Coney Island but has since 1884 been part of the quintessential Martha’s Vineyard experience.

 The carousel, characterized by bright-colored wooden horses with manes and tails of real horses, has been beautifully preserved.
-Even if you aren’t a carousel fan, stop by to marvel at this Oak Bluffs landmark.
+Even if you aren’t a carousel fan, stop by to be amazed by this Oak Bluffs landmark.

 Across Oak Bluffs, signature gingerbread cottages in vivid colors contribute to the fun vibe.
 Once built for camp meetings, you find over 300 colorful cottages in the heart of the Martha’s Vineyard town.